syncfusion/blazor-docs/src/diagrams/diagram/overview.md

----
-title: "Overview Control"
-component: "Diagram"
-description: "Overview control allows you to see a preview or an overall view of the entire content of a diagram."
----

 # Overview Control

 Overview control allows you to see a preview or an overall view of the entire content of a diagram.
 This helps you to look at the overall picture of a large diagram and to navigate, pan, or zoom, on a particular position of the page.